asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 ## Specialized Teams

 A greater challenge for organizations seeking flow and delivery consistency is when they fall back on teams of specialists, often returning to teams organized by function or speciality.
 With the rise of front-end, cloud and infrastructure technologies the antipattern of organizing around these technologies is common.
 This results in the problems that cross-functional agile teams were attempting to mitigate.
 Once teams are organized by function they create a system where features must span more than one (often several) teams.
-This slows feature delivery to a crawl, increases lead time and creates quality issues as with every team handoff the opportunity for mistakes, miscommunications, and defects arise.
+This slows feature delivery to a crawl, increases lead time and creates quality issues as with every team handoff the opportunity for mistakes, miscommunications, and defects increases.

 ### A Real World Example
 I once worked at a company that was beginning a large project for a new product offering.
-One manager decided that he would have the back-end team in the local office while offshoring the front-end team.
-His argument was that front-end technology stacks have become so complicated the only way to be successful was to have separate front-end and back-end teams.
+It was decided that there would be back-end teams in the local office while the front-end work would be offshored.
+The argument was that front-end technology stacks have become so complicated the only way to be successful was to have separate front-end and back-end teams.

 This created a disastrous waterfall project.
 The offshore front-end team was several weeks and even months ahead of other teams, they were busy building experiences against mock APIs.
 When the back-end onshore teams caught up rework ensued as the front-end and back-end didn't align.
-All of this work created integration risk and required waterfall testing strategies like an integrated test phase at the end of the project.
+User stories were claimed to be "Done" but delivered no customer value.
+All of this partially done work create integration risk and required waterfall testing strategies like an integrated test phase at the end of the project.

 The result was a massive, year-long waterfall project in a self-proclaimed agile organization.
 Because it took the better part of a year to get any feedback it was an extremely expensive bet that eschewed all of the benefits of consistently delivering working software, fast feedback cycles, and tuning the solution to meet the users' needs.

 ## Cross-functional or Full Stack?